haskell-servant/servant-blaze/README.md

 ![servant](https://raw.githubusercontent.com/haskell-servant/servant/master/servant.png)

 This package allows you to use [blaze-html](http://hackage.haskell.org/package/blaze-html-0.8.0.0/docs/Text-Blaze-Html5.html) to serve html pages in your servant APIs.
-More specifically, it exports a `HTML` datatype with the correct `MimeRender` instances so that you can write `type myAPI = Get '[HTML] a`.
+More specifically, it exports a `HTML` datatype with the correct `MimeRender` instances so that you can write `type API = Get '[HTML] User` for example.

 ## Minimal example: